-Fall is not just for orange sweet potatoes but for purple sweet potatoes, too.
+Finally, the perfect Purple Sweet Potato Sourdough recipe is in your hands.
+Purple sweet potatoes are like a sweet, tender gift from nature.
 They’re underrated!
 They’re very purple!
-They’re magical beauty beings of the underworld!
+They're magical beauty beings of the underworld!
 Okay, maybe not.
-But they’re perfect for a lovely, swirled Purple Sweet Potato Sourdough boule.
+But they’re perfect for this lovely, swirled purple sweet potato sourdough boule.

 These loaves were trendy for a while and I have no shame in bringing them back.
 I tried to make this recipe as uncomplicated as possible.
-I know that other recipes for loaves with purple sweet potato can be a bit tedious…but this recipe is simple and reliable.
+I personally think that simple is best.
+I know that other recipes for loaves with purple sweet potato can be a bit tedious…but this recipe is pretty easy and reliable.
 I’ve made it many times without fail.

 Purple Sweet Potato Sourdough: Little details